Could You Be Allergic to Sulfites?

 Read the drug label carefully.
 If you have any questions, talk to your doctor and pharmacist.

-In the case that you do have a reaction, get medical attention right away.
+In the case that you do have a reaction, get emergency medical care right away.

 Food Allergy Research & Education